Confidence: A Critical Attribute Every Comedian Must Have

 It is rehearsal that provides that appearance of spontaneity to audiences, no different than when you start telling a story in casual conversations that you have told over and over again.

-Note: Once stand-up comedy material has been tightened and performed multiple times proving that it will consistently generate high level laughter, rehearsal for that material is minimal.
+Note: Once stand-up comedy material has been tightened and performed multiple times proving that it will consistently generate high-level laughter, rehearsal for that material is minimal.
 But until then, proper rehearsal is a critical element for getting big laughs when delivering a stand-up comedy act.

-Ultimately, the new comedian hits the stage without much confidence at all, which creates a less than optimal environment to generate laughs.
+Ultimately, the new comedian hits the stage without much confidence at all, which creates a less-than-optimal environment to generate laughs.

 As I mentioned earlier, this situation is very much similar to not being prepared to take a test.